 The properties on the east side of Surrey Road are mainly two storey houses with either gables or canted bays.
 Nos.
 1-31 are similar to the houses in Norfolk Road and Warwick Road but have first floor balconies.
+Closer to sea, two substantial buildings are not considered to be positive due to their late date and their high degree of alteration - these are the former Leslie Hotel, a three storey 1920s building, and an adjoining block of flats with a flat roof (also 1920s).
 Two 1920s pairs of houses stand out - Nos.
 19/21 and 23/25, which have tall gables and wide balconies across nearly the whole of each first floor.